Updated Friday April 3, 2020

-The Town of Westbrook Health Department and the Connecticut Department of Public Health have confirmed two positive Coronavirus (COVID-19) cases amongst Westbrook residents.
+The Town of Westbrook Health Department has confirmed five positive COVID-19 cases among Westbrook residents.

 For more information on COVID-19, please visit: